SLEEPYDOG77/Dog-s-Notes/Linear Algebra/Essense of Linear Algebra/Chapter6-Inverse matrix, column space and null space.md

 #### 2. Zero Determinant

-> But when the determinant is zero and the transformation associated with this system of equations squishes space into a smaller dimension, there is no inverse.
+> But when the determinant is zero and the transformation associated with this system of equations squishes space into a smaller dimension, **there is no inverse**.

 ###### Two - dimensional